Baneheia murders: Search

 When the two girls had not returned home by 23:00, the parents reported them missing, and a major search operation was launched.
 Immediately, police together with canine units began searching the area.
 By the next morning, over 50 volunteers from the Norwegian Red Cross were participating in the search.
 This number soon swelled to the hundreds, as Sea King and special police helicopters were called in along with rescue divers and civilian divers who trawled the lakes and ponds in the area.
 Volunteer mountaineers also climbed the steep cliffs bordering Baneheia, while the fire department surveyed the shorelines.
-On Saturday night 16 electronic listening posts were set up around the terrain, which could detect extremely low volume noise during the night.
+In the night of 20 May, 16 electronic listening posts were set up around the terrain, which could detect extremely low volume noise during the night.
 This was done in case the girls were lying injured somewhere in the hills, in which case even the most faint crying or sulking would have been easily detected.

 Two days after the disappearance, the police expanded the search to include all of the woodlands and lakes adjacent to Kristiansand, collectively known as "Bymarka".
-Authorities also mobilized the military in the efforts to locate the missing children, with hundreds of troops from the Home guard joining in, canvassing gardens, garages, boats, sheds, hedges and kindergartens.
+Authorities also mobilized the military in the efforts to locate the missing children, with hundreds of troops from the home guard joining in, canvassing gardens, garages, boats, sheds, hedges and kindergartens.
 Helicopters applied heat-seeking cameras, all tunnels in connection with road construction in Baneheia were scanned, and all buses, ferries, trains and taxis were checked by armed police, but gave no clue as to the whereabouts of the girls.

 Two days after the disappearance, police announced the discovery of a human skeleton near the river Otra, near Eg Hospital, but quickly decided that it was most likely a missing German tourist, unrelated to the case.
 It was later found, however that the body belonged to a German psychiatric patient who had escaped from the nearby psychiatric hospital years before.
 Later that same afternoon at around 17:03, the police discovered bloodied clothes hidden under a layer of mosses.
 The find was approximately 50 meters west of the lake known as "2.
 Stampe".
 The police, together with military personnel from the Home Guard, immediately moved in to cordon off the area.
 Later that evening, at approximately 20:37, Police announced the confirmation that both girls had been found murdered at that site.
 Upon receiving the news, the reaction among the hundreds of search-and-rescue personnel on site was one of enormous grief, many breaking down and weeping inconsolably, others walking around in a state of shock.

 The bodies of the two little girls were found hidden under pine branches in a small slab rock crack a few dozen meters west of the pond, which is one of several ponds that constitutes a much frequented bathing area for the populace in Kristiansand.
 Traces of blood were also found across the scene along with the girls' clothes and shoes.
 They had been sexually assaulted, tied-up, strangled and stabbed to death.